KyriakosMilad/valdn/README.md

 this will output:

 ```
-name's length must be greater than or equal: 6
+Name's length must be lower than or equal: 3
 ```

+You change the TagName and Separator used to identify rules in struct field tag:

+`valdn.TagName = "valdn"`

+`valdn.Separator = "|"`

-Keep in mind when using valdn.Validate:
+Keep in mind when using valdn.ValidateStruct:
-- It doesn't validate nested fields.
+- It panics if val is not kind of struct.
+- It panics if val is not exported, or it's fields is not exported.
+- It panics if val is not a struct.
-- If an error is found it will not check the rest of the rules and return the error.
+- If an error is found it will not check the rest of the field's rules and continue to the next field.
+- If a parent has error it's nested fields will not be validated.
 - It panics if one of the rules is not registered.
+- It panics if one of the fields is a map and it's type is not map[string]interface{}.
+- It panics if one of the fields is a slice and it's type is not []interface{}.

 I'm working on the rest of the documentation.****